iluley/covid19-sentiment-nlp/README.md

 * Infers the correct backbone per filename (BERTweet / DeBERTa / student models).
 * Loads the matching tokenizer (use_fast=False, same as training to avoid SentencePiece/TikToken pitfalls).
 * Evaluates on data/df_test_final.csv (labels come from the notebook’s label map).
-* Produces a final metrics table for each model: macro-F1, accuracy, precision, recall, AUC (AUC is reported when probability scores are available).
+* Produces a final metrics table for each model: macro-F1, accuracy, precision, recall.
 * Optionally saves a CSV of the results (see the last cell).

 Where to place weights: